 - On avocado toast

-- On vanilla ice cream
+- With vanilla ice cream

-- With a cheese plate spread
+- With a cheese board

 Please let me know if you try this recipe, and feel free to leave a comment here and a rating letting me know what you thought!Print